oui-team/bcm-data-engineer-interview/README.md

  * Once security and identification in place, we need to be able to rate limit this API.
 The limit is up to you.

+ We are also interested in knowing:
+  * How you would deploy this in production.
+  * What technologies would you use to have a CI/CD running.

 ## Bonus // Search radius

 All airports can be found in an [online database (CSV)](http://www.partow.net/downloads/GlobalAirportDatabase.zip).
 Schema for this db is also available [online](http://www.partow.net/miscellaneous/airportdatabase/).